-- A. All multifamily developments with five or more units shall provide a minimum of 30 percent common useable open space for passive and active recreational uses.
+- A. All multifamily developments shall provide minimum common useable open space for passive and active recreational uses.
 Useable open space areas shall not include rights-of-way, vehicle parking areas, areas adjacent to or between any structures less than 15 feet apart, setbacks, patio or private yards, drainage basins, or slope areas greater than eight percent. - B. All multifamily developments shall provide recreational amenities within the site, which may include a swimming pool; spa; clubhouse; tot lot with play equipment; picnic shelter/barbecue area; court game facilities, such as tennis, basketball, or racquetball; improved softball or baseball fields; day care facilities; or indoor recreation/entertainment, such as a gym or theater.
 The type of amenities shall be approved by the Director and provided according to the schedule set forth below.
-The Planning Commission shall have the authority reduce the required 30 percent common usable open space when, as determined by the Planning Commission, the applicant is providing a high-quality amenity of value greater than a single amenity.
+The Planning Commission shall have the authority reduce the required common usable open space when, as determined by the Planning Commission, the applicant is providing a high-quality amenity of value greater than a single amenity.